Tiger FM

 By Ronald Ssemagonja

-He further outlined the details of the event, stating that the marathon will take place on 30th May 2026 in Kisoro under challenging terrain.
+He further outlined details of the event, stating that the marathon will take place on 30th May 2026 in Kisoro under challenging terrain.

 He added that participants will run through Kisoro’s rugged terrain, including rainforests, steep hills, and ancient lava fields near Mgahinga Gorilla National Park.